mnm-team/p4-sdn/Infrastructure-as-Code/README.md

-# Create a Testbed for P4-based SDN using KVM and openvswitch (instead of using Xen and Linux Bridge):
+# Create a Testbed for P4-based SDN using KVM and Open vSwitch (instead of using Xen and Linux Bridge):

 In another repository (https://github.com/mnm-team/sdn-conflicts/tree/main/topogen), we show how to create SDN infrastructure (OpenFlow-based SDN) using Xen.
 In this repo, we show an alternative to create a test-bed for P4-based SDN.
 In general, the script can be adapted to create test-beds for network testing, since the test-bed is built on virtual machines (VM), with appropriate software installed, a VM can be a switch (e.g., using Open vSwitch), a router (e.g., with FRRouting)...